civicrm/civicrm-dev-docs/docs/framework/setting.md

 !!! warning
     Do not use the "URL Preferences" group to store any setting that is not a url string.

-## Converting a config object ot a setting
+## Converting a config object to a setting

 1. remove `config_only` from the settings - this is simply a case of removing the flag - e.g. [Core Example](https://github.com/eileenmcnaughton/civicrm-core/commit/a5617bcc7dc59065dcf5309a9c62aafe25d2ec77) The upgrade process will do the conversion when it next runs.
 Probably calling `civicrm_api3('system', 'flush', ())` or rebuilding menus will too.
 You might need to ensure the civicrm_cache table is truncated first.
 2.  fix the admin form to still set the setting -  you need to declare the settings on the form